 African American perspectives and experiences remain under-represented in the annals of Presbyterian history.
 This collecting initiative redoubles PHS's efforts to document Black lives, work, and witness in an increasingly multicultural Church—from the organization of the First African Presbyterian Church in 1807 to the election of the first African American stated clerk of the PC(USA) in 2016.

-We are bringing human and capital resources to bear on collecting records of the Black Presbyterian experience--both the personal records of servants of the church, and the original records of Black congregations.
+We are bringing human and capital resources to bear on collecting records of the Black Presbyterian experience--both the personal records of longtime church workers, and the original records of Black congregations.
 PHS seeks to represent in the archives the Black throughline: the integral presence of African Americans in what the authors of the historical volume Periscope called a “historically racist ecclesiastical body.”

 Your generous contributions make this work possible.
-Make your gift today to support the African American Leaders & Congregations Fund and help us preserve and grow this important collection.
+Make your gift today to support the African American Leaders & Congregations Fund.
 For questions about making a gift, please contact Clorinda Moore.

 --Church of the Covenant (Wilkes-Barre, Pa.) was the first pastorate of William Drew Robeson, human rights champion, later pastor of Witherspoon Street Presbyterian Church (Princeton, N.J.), and father of activist Paul Robeson.
 The church dissolved in 1895; its only volume of session minutes is held here.
 (V MI46 W652cs)